Mokayed/UFOEXAM/ReadME.md

 <h1>Evidence from our project <g-emoji class="g-emoji" alias="mag" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f50d.png">🔍</g-emoji></h1>

-<h5>The following screenshots contain relevant evidence and explanations from our mini assignment in system integration</h5>

-<p>(for more details on the project, click <a href="https://github.com/Mokayed/Mini-Project-Web-Services"> here</a>)</p>
+<p>The following screenshots contain relevant evidence and explanations from our mini assignment in system integration.
+In the following points, we will discuss the diffirence between SOAP/REST requests and response according to our experience from our project.
+We will also explain the WSDL file in the project, then we will show our endpoints.
+Finally we will conclude by counting the amount of lines comparably between the SOAP and REST project.
+For more details on the project, click <a href="https://github.com/Mokayed/Mini-Project-Web-Services"> here</a>.</p>

 <figure>
 <h4>1.
 Requests in SOAP vs REST</h4>

+<figcaption><li>Deposit request in REST using postman</li></figcaption>

   <img src="./RESTrequest.png" alt="{{ include.description }}">

-  <figcaption><li>deposit request in REST using postman</li></figcaption>
+<figcaption><li>Deposit request in SOAP using SoapUI</li></figcaption>

   <img src="./SOAPrequest.png" width="800" height="200"/>

-  <figcaption><li>deposit request in SOAP using SoapUI</li></figcaption>
-  <h6>During development we had a much easier time dealing with REST requests, not only because of us having more knowledge on it, but also because we spent more time in average on building the envelope request whereas the REST request could be made in seconds.</h6>
+  <p>During development we had a much easier time dealing with REST requests, We had already knowledge about REST but that was not the reason that it made it simpler for us than in SOAP, it is because we spent more time in average on building the envelope SOAP request whereas the REST request could be made in seconds.</p>

   <h4>2.
 Response in SOAP vs REST</h4>

+<figcaption><li>The response in REST</li></figcaption>

   <img src="./RESTresponse.png" width="300" height="100">

-<figcaption><li>the response in REST</li></figcaption>
+<figcaption><li>The response in SOAP</li></figcaption>

 <img src="./SOAPresponse.png" width="700" height="200">

-<figcaption><li>the response in SOAP</li></figcaption>
-  <h6>As seen, the response from SOAP is in XML format, and this is something that cannot be changed in SOAP.
-In REST, the data format was our own choice.
+  <p>As seen, the response from SOAP is made in XML format, and this is something that cannot be changed in SOAP.
+In REST there is more data-format opportunities to choose.
 As seen we went for JSON.
-As a result of it being JSON the resposne became much smaller than the envelope response</h6>
+As a result of it being JSON the resposne became much smaller than the envelope response</p>

 <h4>3.
 The SOAP WSDL File</h4>

-<h6>in SOAP, there is only one place to go for requesting endpoints, and that is the WSDL url.
+<p> There is only one place to go for requesting endpoints in SOAP, and that is the WSDL url.
 Our file ended up having 193 lines of xml code and can be seen by clicking <a href="./customerDetailsWsdl.wsdl.xml"> here</a>.
 Although we liked the idea of having requests/responses very well structured in WSDL, we could not help feeling annoyed by it being XML, and very verbose.
-In REST there is no WSDL file where it relies upon the HTTP standard.</h6>
+In REST there is no WSDL file as it relies upon the HTTP standard.</p>

 <h4>4.
 Endpoints</h4>

+<figcaption><li>Endpoint for showing customer name and it's details in REST + shown on browser</li></figcaption>
 <img src="./RESTCustomerEndpoint.png">
 <img src="./RESTNamePathVariable.png">
 <img src="./RESTCustomerNameBrowser.png">

-<figcaption><li>endpoint for showing customer name and it's details in REST + shown on browser</li></figcaption>
+<figcaption><li>Endpoint for deposit request in SOAP, which can only be referred to from the WSDL url</li></figcaption>
 <img src="./SOAPDepositEndpoint.png">

-<figcaption><li>endpoint for deposit request in SOAP, which can only be referred to from the WSDL url</li></figcaption>
-<h6>As seen, the REST implementation of the endpoints are very simple, however in SOAP you need to make both a request and response endpoint which ends up being alot of code.<h6>
+<p>As seen, the REST implementation of the endpoints are very simple, however in SOAP you need to make both a request and response endpoint which ends up being alot of code.</p>

 <h4>5.
 Total lines of code</h4>

-tool used for results: bash (<a href="https://stackoverflow.com/questions/3435581/how-to-count-lines-of-java-code-using-intellij-idea">reference</a>)
+tool used for couting lines of code in SOAP/REST is bash <a href="https://stackoverflow.com/questions/3435581/how-to-count-lines-of-java-code-using-intellij-idea">source</a>
+<figcaption><li>lines of code in our REST project is 302</li></figcaption>
 <img src="./LinesOfCodeREST.png">
-<figcaption>lines of code in our REST project</figcaption>
+<figcaption><li>lines of code in our SOAP project is 1339</li></figcaption>
 <img src="./LinesOfCodeSOAP.png">
-<figcaption>lines of code in our SOAP project</figcaption>

-<h6>the results shows and proofs, that the SOAP project is much more verbose than the REST project.</h6>
+<p>The results show and proof, that the SOAP project is more verbose than the REST project.</p>

 </figure>

 <h1>Evidence on usability in SOAP vs REST in the industry <g-emoji class="g-emoji" alias="chart_with_downwards_trend" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4c9.png">📉</g-emoji></h1>